 IT'S ALL ABOUT THE GRAPE

 How you go about making wine from grapes depends on the class of grape you are going to use.
-Some grapes will require only a little dilution with water to get its sharp acidic flavor under control.
+Some grapes will require only a little dilution with water to get its sharp acidic or pungent flavor under control.
 Others will require none at all.
 Then there are some that may require as much as three gallons of water for every 5 gallons of wine.
 Such is the case with many wild grapes.
 Not only does the high acid level of the wild grapes require dilution, but their excessive, strong flavor demands it as well.

 GETTING THE RIGHT MIX